Blue-infosec/Admin-Threats/UpdatePasswords/README.md

 Shouldn't this solution have a web interface?
 This would defeat the point of using PowerShell, namely, automation.
 But it would be easy to layer a web application (or Metro/Modern app) on top of the files to have a nice GUI.

-Shouldn't this solution use Protect-CmsMessage, cipher X, or hashing algo y?
-Maybe, but I want to keep backwards compatibility, so I'm thinking about it.
+Shouldn't this solution use Protect-CmsMessage, cipher X, hashing algo Y, PowerShell Core compatibility, or Linux support?
+Maybe, but I want to keep backwards compatibility.
+I am thinking about it though...

 ## Legal
 PUBLIC DOMAIN.
 SCRIPTS PROVIDED "AS IS" WITH NO WARRANTIES OR GUARANTEES OF